WillyChap/Super_CAM56_PaRe/README.md

 - ***$ ./buildmodels.py***

-This will create two model instances of CAM5 and CAM6 that have the names you specified in the **setup.sh** script, as well as the necessary source mods and the fake Data Assimilation scripts.
+This will create two model instances of CAM5 and CAM6 that have the names you specified in the **setup.sh** script, as well as the necessary source mods and the fake Data Assimilation scripts additionally, folders are created in your work directory and scratch directory which do the data handling.

 ## Finally.